LewisCM14/allotment/docs/docs/server_side.md

 ### User Tables

 === "User"
     Ability to create a user account with email and password that can have a first name and country code assigned to it.
-This information should be editable by the associated user and thus must be readable also.
+Whilst all fields must be readable, only a users country and name must be editable.

     !!! info
         Supporting routes like: login & logout, password reset and email confirmation are also provided when interacting with the User table.